 It has been a while since I’ve stayed in a boutique property.
-Most recently, I was invited to the grand opening of The Club, a boutique 20-room hotel right smack at one of my favorite places in Singapore, in Ann Siang Road near the tourist attractions of Singapore’s Chinatown.
-While most boutique hotels do not come with full-service F&B options, The Club boasts of not one but four bars and restaurants with each having a distinct proposition.
+Most recently, I was invited to Ann Siang House, a boutique 20-room hotel right smack at one of my favorite places in Singapore, in Ann Siang Road near the tourist attractions of Singapore’s Chinatown.
+While most boutique hotels do not come with full-service F&B options, Ann Siang House boasts of not one but four bars and restaurants with each having a distinct proposition.

 The 20 rooms of the boutique hotel are actually just concentrated within two floors.
 My Club King room was at the 3rd.
 With boutique hotels, I’ve been used to seeing minuscule room sizes so I was pleasantly surprised to find that their most basic category room is already at around 28 square meters.

-The slightly vintage and masculine interiors of Mr. and Mrs. Maxwell blended perfectly into the hallways of the hotel floor and into my room.
+The slightly vintage and masculine interiors of the lobby blended perfectly into the hallways of the hotel floor and into my room.
 At first glace, it seemed like the typical hotel room.
 But a closer look revealed little nuances that were well thought out for the discerning or should I say, reflective guest.
 Instead of magazines I found short stories and novelettes placed neatly on the desk with some unique ornaments by the side.

 As I arrived after turndown service, I also spotted some books on the bedside, themed around the night to ensure a peaceful slumber.